laibaq18/SCoT-pages/Functions.md

 <!-- Maximum - resizes nodes using the highest similarity value the node reaches in any time interval.
 This highlights nodes that were extremely important or strongly related at least once in time. -->

-Maximum -
+Maximum - resizes nodes using their highest similarity score observed in any selected time interval.
+This emphasizes words that were strongly related to the target word at least once.

 Average - resizes nodes using the average similarity across all time intervals.
 This is set by default when a graph is created.
+This emphasizes nodes that have a strong relationship with the target word over time.

 ![Example of ''Maximum similarity''](./images/resized-maximum.png )